Enric Gallego

-Enric Gallego Puigsech (born 12 September 1986) is a Spanish professional footballer who plays as a striker for CD Tenerife.
+Enric Gallego Puigsech (born 12 September 1986) is a Spanish professional footballer who plays as a striker for Primera Federación club Tenerife.

 Club career

 Early career

 Born in Barcelona, Catalonia, Gallego had several working-class jobs alongside his amateur footballing career, such as lorry driver, builder and air conditioning installer.
 He made his senior debut with UD Buen Pastor in the 2006–07 season, in the regional leagues.
 In January 2009, he joined Tercera División club CE Premià after a prolific spell at Alzamora CF.

-In June 2009, Gallego signed for RCD Espanyol and was immediately assigned to their reserves in Segunda División B. After featuring sparingly, he moved to UE Cornellà of the fourth division, scoring five goals in a 6–0 away win against FC Ascó on 31 October 2010.
+In June 2009, Gallego signed for RCD Espanyol and was immediately assigned to their reserves in the Segunda División B. After featuring sparingly, he moved to UE Cornellà of the fourth division, scoring five goals in a 6–0 away win against FC Ascó on 31 October 2010.
 He remained a regular in the following years as well as acting as captain a being a locker room reference, as his team missed out promotion in 2013.

 On 8 July 2013, Gallego agreed a contract with division three side CF Badalona, where he had already played as a youth.
 On 25 June 2014, he moved to UE Olot in the same tier, before moving back to Cornellà the following January.

 Extremadura

 On 2 January 2018, Gallego joined Extremadura UD also in the third division, after the club triggered his €200,000 release clause.
-He scored 28 goals in total during the campaign, and achieved promotion to the Segunda División with Extremadura.
+He scored 28 goals in total during the campaign, and achieved promotion to Segunda División with Extremadura.

-Gallego made his debut as a full-time professional at the age of 31 years and 11 months on 24 August 2018, starting in a 0–1 home loss against Deportivo de La Coruña.
+Gallego made his debut as a full-time professional at the age of 31 years and 11 months on 24 August 2018, starting the 0–1 home loss against Deportivo de La Coruña.
 He scored his first goal in the second tier on 9 September, in a 1–3 defeat to Granada CF at the Estadio Francisco de la Hera.

 On 22 September 2018, Gallego scored a hat-trick in a 4–1 away rout of CF Rayo Majadahonda, and added four goals in a 4–1 victory at CF Reus Deportiu on 17 November.
 He was awarded the Player of the Month accolade for December.

 Huesca

 On 16 January 2019, Gallego signed a two-and-a-half-year deal with La Liga strugglers SD Huesca, for a rumoured fee of €2 million.
 Three days later, he made his debut in the league, starting in a 0–3 home loss against Atlético Madrid.
-He scored his first goal in the competition on 1 February, the opener in a 4–0 home win over Real Valladolid.
+He scored his first goal in the competition on 1 February, opening an eventual 4–0 home win over Real Valladolid.

 Getafe

 On 8 July 2019, Gallego agreed to a three-year contract with Getafe CF after his €6 million release clause was met.
-He made his debut for the club on 18 August, playing 11 minutes in a 1–0 defeat at Atlético Madrid.
+His competitive bow took place on 18 August, playing 11 minutes of the 1–0 defeat at Atlético Madrid.

-Gallego's maiden appearance in the UEFA Europa League occurred on 19 September 2019, as he started in a 1–0 home win against Trabzonspor in the group stage.
+Gallego's maiden appearance in the UEFA Europa League occurred on 19 September 2019, as he started the 1–0 home win against Trabzonspor in the group stage.